elylucas/nest-ngconf/Guide.md

 These new methods each use a new decorator (`@Post`, `@Put`, and `@Delete`) to let Nest know which HTTP method each route handler should respond to.

 In the params to both the create and update methods, we use the `@Body` decorator to indicate we want to populate the `mission` object from the request body.
-We don't need to setup anything additional (like add a body parser), as Nest takes care of this for us.
+We don't need to set up anything additional (like add a body parser), as Nest takes care of this for us.

-Additionally, since we are still using the `DataPipe` that we set up earlier, `mission` will automatically be converted to a MissionEntity class when coming into our route handlers.
-This is important right now because we set some default values for the `createdAt` and `createdBy` properties wouldn't be set unless this was an actual instance of `MemberEntity`.
+Additionally, since we are still using the `DataPipe` that we set up earlier, `mission` is automatically converted to a MissionEntity class when coming into our route handlers.
+This conversion is important right now because we set some default values for the `createdAt` and `createdBy` properties wouldn't be set unless this was an actual instance of `MemberEntity`.

 Now that our API supports the remaining create, update, and delete methods, let's add it to our Ionic app.